-Daniel Apai is an astrophysicist specializing in studies of extrasolar planets with the long-term goal of identifying planetary systems capable of supporting life.
-He is working on the interface of planetary science and astronomy and holds an appointment as Professor at the Steward Observatory and the Lunar and Planetary Laboratory of The University of Arizona.
-Apai is currently the Interim Associate Dean for Research at the College of Science at The University of Arizona.
+Daniel Apai is an astrophysicist and astrobiologist specializing in studies of extrasolar planets with the long-term goal of identifying planetary systems capable of supporting life.
+He is working on the interface of planetary science and astronomy and holds an appointment as Professor of Astronomy at the Steward Observatory and Professor of Planetary Science at the Lunar and Planetary Laboratory of The University of Arizona.
+Apai is also the Associate Dean for Research at the College of Science at The University of Arizona.

-He is an author of over 200 refereed research papers that received more than 11,000 citations.
+He authored of over 210 refereed research papers that received more than 14,000 citations.
 He is leading major programs on some of the largest ground- and space-based telescopes, and co-leads a technology development program to enable a new generation of very large space telescopes.

 Dr Apai is the Principal Investigator of the Alien Earths, a major NASA-funded astrobiology research team exploring the potential of nearby planetary systems for supporting life.
 He is also the principal investigator of the Nautilus Space Telescope, a novel space mission concept designed for a very large-scale biosignature survey, utilizing ultralight-weight optics and a telescope array with a light-collecting area equivalent to that of a 50m diameter space telescope.
 He served on a number of science advisory boards and steering committees.